alireza-brz/calculator_app_flutter/README.md

-this is basic functional calculator created with flutter  there is some improvment need to make. please tell me my mistakes on this application if you see any ... fill free to  use this app it  take a day mabey to write it and it was fun...!
+this is basic functional calculator created with flutter.  there is some improvment need to make. please tell me my mistakes on this application if you see any ... fill free to  use this app it  take a day mabey twe to write it and it was fun...!

 ## Getting Started